tovaroe/pathology-he-auto-augment/README.md

+**Fork Updates**
+1. Compatibility with tf2
+2. If rotation is applied, always perform up to 180° rotations regardless of magnitude and randomly mirror the image

+**Original readme**

 *Updated.
 Repository under construction.*

 This repository includes the implementation of a method proposed in **"Tailoring automated data augmentation to H&E-stained histopathology"** accepted to MIDL 2021.